mentacity/doc/digital_ocean_lamp/process_documentation.md

 ### Add a Second User
 - Add a second user and set the password
+- adduser <username>
-- adduser <username> passwd <username>
+- passwd <username>
 - write down the username and password
-- login and backout to test the username
+- logout and back in to test the username
 ---

+### Add second user to sudoers (ability to run admin functions)
+- from second user account:
+- su root
+- enter the root password
+- run: gpasswd -a <second_user_name> wheel
+- run: exit
+- run: sudo vi file.txt
+- if vi runs, your second user has sudo access
+- exit vi without saving

 ### Create SSH Keys Locally and Install Public Key on the server
 - Create SSH keys locally